HugoSenetaire/Cnn-Numpy/README.md

 # Cnn-Numpy

-Implementation of CNNs using only numpy (actually one function uses scipy)
+Implementation of CNNs using only numpy

 main.py : Script to train \
 architecture.py : Create NN architecture here \